creationix/howtonode.org/articles/object-graphs.markdown

 <br style="clear:left"/>

 When we call `description1()`, the VM looks up the function that it references and executes it.
-Since that function looks for a local variable named `name`, it finds it in the parent closure scope.
+Since that function looks for a local variable named `name`, it finds it in the closure scope.
 This factory method is nice since each generated function has it's own space for local variables.

 See the article [why use closure][] for more in-depth reading on this topic and it's many uses.